What Does a Remote Technical Writer Do?

 Let's get started.

-Remote technical writers (also known as technical communicators) are responsible for making complex technical concepts and information into structured technical documents that are easy to comprehend.
+Remote technical writers (also known as technical communicators) work outside of their company's location.
+They are responsible for making complex technical concepts and information into structured technical documents that are easy to comprehend.

 Furthermore, as the job title entails, remote technical writers aren't hired as full-time in-house employees.